-Patent protection in the Netherlands is regulated by law in the Dutch Patent Act 1995, which came into force 1 April 1995.
-Until that time the Patent Act 1910 was in force.
+Patent protection in the Netherlands is regulated by law in the Dutch Patent Act 1995, which came into force on 1 April 1995.
+Until that time, the Patent Act 1910 was in force.

-By means of the Patent Act 1995, it became possible to apply for patents more cheaply and more rapidly.
-Applicants were given the choice between a 6- and a 20 year-patent.
-For the 6-year patent, a search into the state of the art (novelty search) was not obliged.
-However, the applicant was able to request a novelty search for 20-year patents.
-The deadline for the grant procedure was reduced to 18 months, and from then on, the patent was published after the same deadline.
+By means of the Patent Act 1995, applying for patents more cheaply and rapidly became easier.
+Applicants were given the choice between a 6- and 20 year-patent.
+For the 6-year patent, a search into the state of the art (novelty search) was not mandatory.
+However, the applicants could ask for a novelty search for 20-year patents.
+The deadline for the grant procedure was reduced to 18 months.
+From then on, the patent was published after the same deadline.

 Other important amendments are described below.